 Infants of vegetarian/vegan mothers are in danger of low B12 levels, even though their mothers may not have B12 malabsorption illness or show low B12 signs.
 This is because their rapid growth requires more B12.

 Methylcobalamin can help

 Finally, if your fingernails have ridges or you are beginning to lose your moons, give Methylcobalamin a try.
-After you start using it be sure to keep notes so that you can review how long it took for a positive change.
+After you start using it keep notes so you can review how long it took for a positive change.

 In 1997 the lines/ridges on my fingernails were the worst.
 I was unable to think; things “looked” unclear; things seemed hopeless; I tried to kill myself, and I had such horrible bone pain that it didn’t seem like it would make any difference if I immolated myself because of abuse by IRS.
 B12 changed all that!
 Karen Kline

 Low Vitamin B12 Levels and Brain Damage ~ I found stress coincides with lower vitamin B12 levels, an increased number of low vitamin B12 signs and eventually a failing brain.
 Another useful page is Stress can break you ~ Basically, under stress your telomerase, which is essential for longer telomeres, is decreased.
 To clarify, stress shortens your telomeres and short telomeres are related to illness and earlier death.

 Emotions, Stress and Rate of Telomere Shortening: Are Our Cells Listening to Us? by Elissa Epel, who documented the role of stress in telomere shortening, relates to all of us.
 Because Dr. Epel’s lecture is both scientific and at the same time clear in ordinary language, it’s easy to grasp her examples from studies.
 Watch the video.